 Tag your site for dynamic remarketing

-To see the specific custom parameters for this article read about how to Use custom parameters for your business type.
+To get the specific custom parameters needed for your tag, read how to Use custom parameters for your business type.

 Before you begin